-At Brunswick Health we only offer “Closed Colonics” rather than an “Open Colonics” system as patient safety and effectiveness is paramount to the care we offer.
+At Brunswick Health we only offer “Closed Colonics” rather than an “Open Colonics” system as patient safety and effectiveness are paramount to the care we offer.
 We are the largest health clinic in Melbourne established since 1990.

 It is our opinion that a Closed Colonic System is safer and offers “best practices” compared to an Open Colonic System.
 It has also been our experience once people have experienced a “Closed” system they do not return to an “Open” system.

 At our clinic, a comprehensive Health Questionnaire is completed to identify any contraindications or health risks.
 During the initial consultation, all questions are answered and the procedure explained.
 You are provided with a private changing room with ensuite as well as a change of clothing items.
 Your modesty is a priority and respected at all times and you remain covered 95% of the procedure.
 Our aim is to deliver safe and effective outcomes in a relaxed hygienic environment delivered by qualified practitioners.